 - Pull the brake calliper alternately in all directions. - It should not be possible to move the caliper. - 2.
-Check your brake system seals: - Operate each brake tever in a static position and hotd it.

-- Check the brake system from the brake Lever along the lines to the brakes. - There must be no egress of hydraulic fluid at any point. - 3.
-Check brake disk for damage: - There must be no grooves, ruptures, deep scratches or other mechanical damage. - Lift the front or rear road wheel and turn it by hand: - The brake disk must only have a slight axial run-out. - Have the brake pad and brake disc wear checked at a speciatist workshop (see here atso Chapter 11): - The brake pads must not be worn down beyond the wear indicator. - The brake disc must not be below the minimum thickness. - You can find the minimum thickness in the accompanying component operating instructions. - 6.
-Check your brake discs for dirt, especially oil and grease. - Dirty brake disks must be cleaned immediately (see Chapter 11) - When touring for several days brake disk, brake blocks and brake pads can wear a lot.
+Check your brake system seals: - Operate each brake lever in a static position and hold it, - Check the brake system from the brake lever along the lines to the brakes. - There must be no egress of hydraulic fluid at any point. - 3.
+Check brake disk for damage: - There must be no grooves, ruptures, deep scratches or other mechanical damage. - Lift the front or rear road wheel and turn it by hand: - The brake disk must only have a slight axial run-out. - Have the brake pad and brake disk wear checked at a specialist workshop (see here also Chapter 11): - The brake pads must not be worn down beyond the wear indicator.

+- The brake disc must not be below the minimum thickness. - You can find the minimum thickness in the accompanying component operating instructions. - Check your brake discs for dirt, especially oil and grease. - Dirty brake disks must be cleaned immediately (see Chapter 11)

+your dealer.

+When touring for several days brake disk, brake blocks and brake pads can wear a lot.
 When touring like this carry spare brake blocks and replacement pads with you.
 Only replace them yourself if you are familiar with this job.
-Please consult your dealer.
+Please consult

-If you cannot replace them yourself have them done by a trained specialist.
+If you cannot reptace them yourself have them done by a trained specialist.